 - Eleven nights centrally-located 4-star hotel accommodation (see ‘Hotel’ tab above).

-- All breakfasts, six evening meals and three lunches.
+- All breakfasts, six evening meals and two lunches.

 - Daily excursions with all entrances, guiding and transport (see ‘Itinerary’ tab above).

 - Led by a specialist tour director supported by a local Bulgarian guide.

 - Flexible flight arrangements and airport transfers (see ‘Flights’ tab above).

 - 100% TTA financial guarantee.

 Meal arrangements: This tour has a balance of included and independent meals.
-For your convenience we have included evening meals on the first night at each hotel, and also three lunches in the remoter areas.
+For your convenience we have included evening meals on the first night at each hotel, and also two lunches in the remoter areas.
 The rest of the time is left free for you to explore the local cuisine and we have made sure that our hotels are centrally located within walking distance of a good selection of local restaurants.

 This tour is not especially challenging and simply requires a reasonable level of mobility and independence.
 As usual, there is plenty of walking and standing, sometimes on uneven ground, but the pace is quite gentle and stops are frequent.
 Feel free to ask us for more details.